mandclu/ck4/block/README.md

         return '/example/url/to/api/' + id ;
     };

-This widget will then issue a GET request to the resulting URL to the block API.
+This widget will then issue a `GET` request to the final URL.
 The block API must only return the HTML content for the preview if the block with the requested ID exists.

 ## Technical